probabl-ai/skore/sphinx/user_guide/index.rst

 `skore` helps at structuring and storing what matters in your data science experiments.

-When it comes to data science, many libraries are available to help you experiment.
+When it comes to data science, many libraries are available to help you investigate your data. `pandas` or `polars` are great tools to explore and transform your data.
-`pandas` or `polars` are great tools to explore and transform your data. `skrub` is the one tool that brings the necessary *statefullness* to those transformations required by the machine learning pipeline
-(refer to `skrub's documentation <https://skrub-data.org/stable/documentation.html>`_).
+ `skrub` is the one tool that brings the necessary *statefullness* to those transformations required by a machine learning pipeline (refer to `skrub's documentation <https://skrub-data.org/stable/documentation.html>`_).
-`scikit-learn` and other `scikit-learn` compatible libraries (e.g. `xgboost`, `lightgbm`) provide a set of algorithms to ingest the transformed data and create predictive models, as well as tools to diagnose and evaluate them.
+`scikit-learn` and other `scikit-learn` compatible libraries (e.g. `xgboost`, `lightgbm`) provide a set of algorithms to ingest transformed data and create predictive models, as well as tools to diagnose and evaluate them.

-All these libraries are broad and generic by design, in order to accommodate a wide range of use cases.
-It is your experience that is the key to success in choosing the appropriate building blocks from those libraries.
+All these libraries are broad and generic by design in order to accommodate a wide range of use cases.
+It is your experience in choosing the appropriate building blocks from those libraries, that is the key to success.

 `skore` is the package that ties all these pieces together.
 It allows you to leverage your experience via a structured and robust framework